penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-refsubjects.md

 engineInputGHCSchema#/properties/ghcData/properties/sessions/items/properties/refSubjects
 ```

-List of subject's identifier which is teach at the session.
-At least one is required for teaching sessions with students groups.
+List of subject taught in the session.
+At least one is required for session with groups of students.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |